 You can read more about the language here https://en.wikipedia.org/wiki/Python_(programming_language)

 You can get yourself quickly into it by looking at this repo (my recommendation) https://github.com/microsoft/c9-python-getting-started

-My recommendation howto get started is to follow this sites:
+My recommendation for how to get started is to follow these sites:

-3. And probably my favourite one over these two is Go (Golang).
-Not because of my experience (just started to learn this) but because of what is capable of in very short time (hey I am C# dev, I know what I am talking about!).
+3. And probably my favorite one over these two is Go (Golang).
+Not because of my experience (just started to learn this) but because of what am capable of in a very short time (hey I am C# dev, I know what I am talking about!).
 This would not be my surprise if Go makes its way to the top of the ladder in the next 3 years.

 Used data source

 For more information have a look at this page https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-wanted